tobikli/ba-thesis/content/proposal/transparency_ai_tools.typ

 #import "/utils/todo.typ": TODO

 In preparing this proposal, I used Grammarly to improve grammar and style, ensuring clarity and consistency throughout the text.

 I also used ChatGPT to assist in generating initial drafts and expanding ideas.
-All AI-generated content has been critically reviewed and revised by me to ensure accuracy and alignment with the proposal’s objectives.
+I carefully reviewed and revised all AI-generated content to ensure it is accurate, context-appropriate, and aligned with the proposal's objectives.
 /*
 Categories of AI Usage:
   Grammar and Style Correction